SergioVargasRamirez/LlamARC/README.md

 You should also have a `llama.cpp` folder.
 Inside this folder you should have a folder `build/bin` with `llama.cpp` executables inside.
 It is a good practice to `chown` all folders and files to make your user the owner; I would not leave `root` as the owner or run anything as `root` but you know this.

 `llama.cpp` expects the LLMs to be located inside LlamARC in a folder named `models`.
 I created have a symbolic link to a larger HD where I actually keep the LLMs.
-It also works.
+In my case: `ln -s /mnt/scratch/LLModels/ models` works.

 2. To launch all the services, i.e. the `llama.cpp` server, dockling, and open-webui, on a terminal run: